AgrosupDijon-DSI/EntityGenerator/src/doc/index.md

 Transform generic data to entities
 ----------------------------------
-In a second time, the tool use the basic object model to create entities files and entities repositories file with two TWIG templates.
+In a second time, the tool use the basic object model to create entities files and entities repositories file with TWIG templates.

-"entity.php.twig" is the most copmplex template.
+"entity.php.twig" generate the entity
 It manages the creation of :
 - namespace
 - Parameters (and his comment)